Get 50% off on all templates until Dec 3, 11:59pm PT! Code: 1128CWWFTS123

 • Collection fields should be in a logical order with well-written help text on how to use them.

-• Collections should have at least 3 items and a maximum of 7 items per a collection.
+• Collections should have at least 3 items and a maximum of 7 items per collection.
 These items should have dummy content that makes sense for that category of a website.

 CMS Design